spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 - Barring that one review highlighted in green, all other reviews do not seem to be related to the GTD book( or any book really)
 - Most of the reviews seem to mention about a hose or a flag.

 That was it!
 That was enough for the serial procrastinator in me to abandon all of my other ongoing projects and start with this new analysis of reviews for _Getting Things Done_.
 Do you notice the irony here?
 Anyhoo, I promised myself I won't spend more than a couple hours on this.
 So the code is mostly spaghetti.
-I just wanted to note down my cusrsory findings.
+I just wanted to find some odd reviews & note down my cusrsory findings.
 Good enough topic for a first blog post,eh?

 ## Part 1 Scraping
 I started by quickly scraping all the amazon reviews for GTD.
 Just used Python, Beautifulsoup & Requests.
 Nothing fancy.
 It consists of: